Peakboard/peakboard.github.io/content/_data_sources/OPCUA/en-opc-ua.md

 The OPC UA authentication is used to authenticate the OPC UA user against the server.

 <div class="box-tip" markdown="1">
+Note:
-Note: client and server certificate are used to authenticate the client and the server against each other and thus differ from the user authentication.
+Client and server certificate are used to authenticate the client and the server against each other and thus differ from the user authentication.
 </div>

 [Connect] to the server (6).
 If the connection works, all inserted information is valid.